 Contrary to popular belief, the U.S. Embassy in Montevideo does not provide or take fingerprints for the purpose of conducting criminal record searches.
 These are conducted centrally by the Federal Bureau of Investigations (FBI) in the United States.

 To obtain FBI criminal records, the requestor must first call the Office of INTERPOL in Montevideo and make an appointment to have manual fingerprints taken.
+It’s important to bear in mind that INTERPOL only takes fingerprints to aliens who are in the process of applying for Uruguayan legal residency.

 Address: Maldonado 1109